tommasocortopassi/bank-telemarketing-prediction/README.md

 # Bank telemarketing under temporal validation

+In this repo we train ML models to predict the outcome of telemarketing calls by a Portuguese bank, selling subscriptions to long-term deposits.
+The dataset we use is `bank-additional-full.csv`, a popular dataset in ML projects/repos.

 `bank-additional-full.csv` (UCI, 41.188 contacts of a Portuguese bank, May 2008 – November
 2010) is ordered in time, and its statistics move: the subscription rate goes from 3% over the first months to 45% over the last ones.
 Published results on this dataset come from shuffled